soroush/graphicsmagick/www/Magick++/Image.rst

 getConstPixels
 ++++++++++++++

-Transfers read-only pixels from the image to the pixel cache as defined by the specified region::
+Transfers read-only pixels (DirectClass PixelPackets, and IndexPackets if applicable for the image type) from the image to the pixel cache as defined by the specified region::

     const PixelPacket* getConstPixels ( const int x_, const int y_,